 Date of birth : 12/12/1980

 Who is he?
 Fast and spectacular, Russian Lukyanuk has forged a reputation for being unbeatable one minute, crash-happy the next.
-But there’s much to the St Petersburg speed merchant as his dominant victories in the Azores and Gran Canaria attest.
-He also won in Italy and makes his PZM Rally Poland debut on the brink of winning the FIA European Rally Championship for the first time.
+But there’s much more to the St Petersburg speed merchant as his capture of the FIA European Rally Championship crown* for 2018 can attest.

 Stunning start: The Russian burst onto the ERC scene when he battled rallying legend François Delecour for a podium in Latvia in 2013 in his production-spec Mitsubishi Lancer.
 That earned him the Colin McRae ERC Flat Out Trophy, something he was awarded again when he was second on Rally Estonia in 2014 in the same car.
 He went one better in Estonia the following season – incredibly in a production-based Lancer – won again in Switzerland and started and finished 2016 with wins in Spain and Cyprus.

 Money woes: Lukyanuk’s budgetary issues – a regular problem now and in the past – blighted a planned graduation to WRC2 for 2017 making the ERC his focus instead.